Selling your boat: Dealer, broker or private sale?

 They'll deal with the advertising, sea or river trials, liaise and assist with surveyors, arrange any rectification work, assist with negotiations and deal with all the paperwork.
 Brokers are usually insured for fraud, and in some cases, they'll even berth or store your boat at their yard free of charge to enhance their display of boats for sale and make it easier for them to show potential buyers your boat.
 But of course most broker services come at a price.

 Typically a Broker or Dealer will charge a sales commission of between 6% and 10% of your boat's eventual selling price, plus VAT.
 The percentage charged principally depends upon your boat's value; the lower the boat value, the higher the percentage charged.
 But as a guide, for every £1,000 that your boat ultimately sells for, you can expect to pay between £70 and £120.

-Top Tip: To help you choose a broker or dealer, use the our Broker locator tool
+Top Tip: To help you choose a broker or dealer, use our Broker Directory

 Benefits of selling your boat through a Dealer

 If you choose to sell your boat with a Dealer who represents the same brand as your own boat - for instance, Bayliner, Quicksilver, Jeanneau, Princess - there can be several benefits.